 NOTE: The Tap teacher must approve a student’s participation at each level.

 Modern is a more relaxed, free style of dance in which choreographers use emotions and moods to define steps, in contrast to the ballet code of steps.
 It has deliberate use of gravity, whereas ballet strives to be light and airy.
 Famous Modern dancers include Alvin Ailey, Isadora Duncan, and Martha Graham.
-Modern Dance is not offered the 2019-2020 year.
+Modern Dance is not offered in 2021.

 Pom & Drill I & II ( also called Pom I & II) classes develop skills for students interested in pursuing school dance teams or just to have fun!
 Incorporating skills of balance, strength and flexibility is necessary for all dance forms.
 Pom I offers basic technical fundamentals for Pom and Drill.
 Participation at a I or II level determined by dance teacher.